 Accessing the information on the garments involves reading text and imagery from ones own body as well as the surrounding bodys partaking in the experience.
 This alters the performativity of the exhibition space and renegotiates the relation between the wearing and the non-wearing visitors.

-This project is a graduation project by Olle Lundin from the department Man and Communication at Design Academy Eindhoven in association with Van Abbemuseum in Eindhoven and sociologist Alice Venir.
+This project is a graduation project by Olle Lundin from the department Man and Communication at Design Academy Eindhoven in association with Van Abbemuseum in Eindhoven and in collaboration with sociologist Alice Venir.